 1 Introduction

-You are being invited to participate in a research project because you have knee osteoarthritis and you are attending [insert site name] for treatment of this condition.
+You are being invited to participate in a research project because you have knee osteoarthritis and you are attending Royal Perth Hospital for treatment of this condition.
 This Participant Information Sheet explains what will be involved should you decide to participate.
 Participation in this research is entirely voluntary.
 You will receive the best care whether or not you choose to participate.
 Please read the information carefully and ask any questions you might have.
 You may also wish to discuss the project with your GP, a relative or a friend.
 You will be given a copy of the Participant Information Sheet and Consent Form to keep.

 If you decide you would like to participate in this research, you will be asked to sign the consent section to show that you: